NBKRedSpy/CardSurvival-Localization/README.md

 # Usage Summary
 To translate a mod based on CSTI-ModLoader to English, the process is as follows:

-* Run the tool, pointing to the mod's folder.
+* In a command prompt, run the tool, passing the target mod's folder as the first parameter.
 	* Example:  `CardSurvival-Localization.exe "E:\Mods\Apocalypse-43-1-392-1680010396\DisasterBeacons"`
 	* The app will create a SimpEn.psv file in mod's Localization folder.
 If there are errors, there will also be a file named SimpEn_Errors.txt.
 * Translate the SimpEnv.psv output file manually or with a translator such as translate.google.com or DeepL.com.